xavierloos/sinatra/README.md

 :ballot_box_with_check: Return the string "hello!" from this route

 :ballot_box_with_check: Check that your route works by visiting your application in the browser at the correct address.

+## Sinatra: Start and Restart

+:ballot_box_with_check: Define a second route, get '/secret'.
+Have it respond with a message of your choosing.

+:ballot_box_with_check: Visit the new route in the browser.
+Do you see the message you wrote?
+If not, move on.

+:ballot_box_with_check: Kill the app on the command line with ctrl-c and run it again.

+:ballot_box_with_check: Visit the new route in the browser again.
+Do you see the message you wrote this time?

+:ballot_box_with_check: Manually restarting the server every time you change your code is going to get painful.
+Install and run your server using the shotgun gem instead.
+BEWARE, when you are using shotgun with Sinatra, each time your server restarts your sessions will be lost, to solve this problem you need to follow these instructions.
+You can also find these in the Shotgun Documentation under Caveats.

+:ballot_box_with_check: Define a few more routes.
+Without killing the server, check if the routes are visitable.